gaolay/MMDSP/README.md

 MMDSP supports six types of music drivers: MXDRV, MADRV, MCDRV, RCD, MLD, and ZMUSIC.

-You can enjoy functions such as semi-transparency of the background graphic screen (512 * 512 65536 color mode), partial transparency (by GRAM bit 15), and so on.
+You can enjoy functions such as semi-transparency of the background graphic screen (512 * 512 65536 color mode), partial transparency (by GVRAM bit0), and so on.

 MMDSP has continuous playback function.
-You can enjoy auto / random / simple program play easily without creating a data file.
+You can enjoy auto / random / simple program play easily without creating any data files.

 You can reside and call it at any time with XF4 + XF5 key.
 (Specified on the command line)